Bede, Matt and Ellen Chisholm.

 People have asked me what I did to get well, here’s my formula:

-- Exercise.
-Once I was six weeks postpartum, I started walking…and slowly, but surely, got back into running.
+2. Exercise.
+Once I was six weeks postpartum, I started walking…and slowly, but surely, got back into running, and then some functional fitness.
 I bought three nursing sports bras from Cadenshae, and my sister gave me some of her old Cadenshae hoodies to help get me out as well.
 I felt secure in that maternity activewear and its practicality allowed me to feed discretely anywhere, while being fully supported properly while exercising.
 I now had more confidence to head outside and get those ever-so-vital endorphins pumping.

 It was at the six-week mark that things started to shift.
 The drugs had kicked in, and they took the edge off, but my running…the thing I had used my whole life to manage my anxiety, was back.
 At nine weeks postpartum I finally felt like ‘me’ again, and I started to feel the magic of motherhood and the overwhelming sense of love so many people had told me about.
 FINALLY.